 ITU RR, Art 43 "Special rules relating to the use of frequencies"

 43.1 § 1 Frequencies in any band allocated to the aeronautical mobile (R) service and the aeronautical mobile-satellite (R) service are reserved for communications relating to safety and regularity of flight between any aircraft and those aeronautical stations and aeronautical earth stations primarily concerned with flight along national or international civil air routes.
-The band 960-1164 MHz is allocated to the Aeronautical Radionavigation Service (ARNS), Aeronautical Mobile en-Route service AM(R)S and in part to the Aeronautical mobile-satellite en-Route service (AMS(R)S) (earth-to-space) in all three ITU RegionsIn addition, AMS(R)S (Earth-to-space), a new safety service in this frequency band allocated by WRC-15, through RR No. 5.328AA, needs to be protected.
+The band 960-1164 MHz is allocated to the Aeronautical Radionavigation Service (ARNS), Aeronautical Mobile en-Route service AM(R)S and in part to the Aeronautical mobile-satellite en-Route service (AMS(R)S) (Earth-to-space) in all three ITU Regions, and must be considered of utmost importance especially in relation with the protection of safety of life aspects (see ITU RR No. 4.10).
+All above Constitution and Regulation applies to the 960-1164 MHz band.

 Moreover, the adjacent band 1164-1215 MHz is allocated to the radionavigation-satellite service (RNSS) (space-to-Earth) and therefore also needs to be protected, in particular with respect to the safety aspects and applications of the RNSS.

 Table 1: RR Region 1 allocation in the band 960-1164 MHz